 Johnny “The King” Cambino, once again returned at age 63 to compete in the Limited Sportsman division.
 He won the first race – the 30-lap/double point event during Blast Off! weekend – and 2 weeks later he won a 20 lapper.
 He also won the 25-lap feature during the Waterford 200 and finished first on the track for the season-ending 50 lapper, but didn’t pass tech and was disqualified.
 Although not racing for the point championship (he finished 12th), Cambino led the division in wins with 3.
 Charles Bailey III won the points title by a slim 10 over Michael Caprio.
 Ernie LaRose came out victorious in the season-ending 50 lapper.

 In the Mini Stock’s last season as a Sunday Stocker division, Jeff “Soup” Civardi would capture the point championship driving an Alfa Romeo.
 He also led the division in wins with 4.
 Dan Darnstaedt won 3 times during the bi-weekly Sunday series.

-Future Saturday night stars continued to get seat time during this season's Sunday Stockers Series.
-Tucker Reynolds Jr, who would amass 16 SK Modified features in the late 1990's, won back-to-back features in the Pure Stock division.
-Future 2-time Sportsman champ Chris "Moose" Douton won 3 times.
+Future Saturday night stars continued to get seat time during this season’s Sunday Stockers Series.
+Tucker Reynolds Jr, who would amass 16 SK Modified features in the late 1990’s, won back-to-back features in the Pure Stock division.
+Future 2-time Sportsman champ Chris “Moose” Douton won 3 times.
 Eventual 6-time track champ Allen Coates also won a Pure Stock feature.
-2 time winner and '93 Pure Stock champ Mark Lajoie would later run in the Street Stock division into the mid-2000s.
+Mark Lajoie was a 2 time winner and the ’93 Pure Stock champ.